cristicmf/dao/dao-stl/README.md

 ### Collections

-A set of standard collections.
+A few standard collections.
 The key and value types are mostly `address` and `bytes32`. `bytes32` is a fixed size byte array, which can serve as a string, number or other things, and is therefore referred to as `property` in this library.

 ### Errors